U.S., NATO prepare to sharpen eastern defenses if Russia invades Ukraine

 The year isn’t arbitrary.
 In 1997, NATO and Russia signed the NATO-Russia Founding Act, declaring that they “do not consider each other as adversaries.”
 In the pact, NATO said that “in the current and foreseeable security environment,” the alliance didn’t envision any “additional permanent stationing of substantial combat forces” beyond the existing boundaries.
 At the time, former Warsaw Pact countries and Soviet republics east of Germany were not yet members of NATO.

 The act is one reason the United States rotates forces through allied nations on NATO’s eastern flank rather than stationing them there permanently, even though many officials from NATO countries believe that Russia already violated the act with its invasion of Ukraine in 2014.
+A U.S. official said the Biden administration would not feel at all constrained by the act if Moscow were to violate the pact by mounting a full-scale invasion of Ukraine.

 Eastern flank countries for years have been pushing for more U.S. forces on their soil as a deterrent to Moscow, seeing U.S. troops as a trip wire for the Kremlin.
 Russia would think twice about invading their territory if it risked killing U.S. soldiers and a direct war with the United States, top officials in the countries reason.